brianalbin3/frontend-nanodegree-arcade-game/README.md

 ## Install

-Open index.html in your web browser to begin!
+Download from https://github.com/brianalbin3/frontend-nanodegree-arcade-game then open index.html in your web browser to begin!

 ## How to Play